-However Nordictrack, in their rush to get iFit out there, have not been great at the iFit messaging.
-There’s a lot of confusion.
+However Nordictrack were in a rush to get iFit out there when it first launched.
+And they were not great at the messaging.

 One of the top questions people have is:

 First here’s some history: When iFit came out years ago, it was an add-on option.
 Nordictrack treadmills did NOT require iFit.

 Then there was a period back in 2017 where you did need to buy a full iFit subscription when you purchased specific Nordictrack treadmills like the Commercial 1750 or the incline trainers.

 However that idea was quickly sidelined and Nordictrack came out with a better idea.

 As of this writing, if you get certain Nordictrack treadmills direct from the Manufacturer here, you can get a Full Family Membership to iFit Coach included with your treadmill for short time.